-Has Djokovic finally settled the men's GOAT race?
+Has Djokovic settled the men's GOAT debate?

 While Grand Slams garner the most attention, there are plenty of other important tournaments that feed into the conversation.

 Of the big three, Federer has won the most career titles, with 103.
-In fact, only American Jimmy Connors - who won 109 titles - has a better tally in the men's game.
+In fact, only American Connors, who won 109 titles, has a better tally in the men's game.

-Djokovic's latest French Open titles moves him onto 94, joint with Ivan Lendl in third place, and two clear of Nadal's 92.
+Djokovic's latest French Open titles moves him on to 94, joint with Lendl in third place, and two clear of Nadal's 92.

-Federer and Djokovic lead the way at the end-of-season ATP Tour Finals, with Djokovic winning a record-equalling sixth title last year at an event which Nadal curiously has never won.
+Federer and Djokovic lead the way at the end-of-season ATP Tour Finals, with Djokovic winning a record-equalling sixth title last year at an event which Nadal, curiously, has never won.

-Nadal is a two-time runner-up - losing to Federer in 2010 and Djokovic in 2013 - but has missed five of the past 11 editions.
+Nadal is a two-time runner-up - he lost to Federer in 2010 and Djokovic in 2013 - but has missed five of the past 11 editions.

 Below the Grand Slams and Tour Finals, the next tier of events are the nine Masters tournaments.